SlafkoS/8-Automation-Assignment/README.md

 - test_robot3_consistency: Verifies that Robot 3’s position in the table matches its position on the map.

 ## Fixtures
-- driver(): A fixture to initialize and close the ChromeDriver for each test.
+- driver(): A fixture to initialize and close the ChromeDriver or Firefox driver for each test.